magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/install.md

 ## Troubleshooting

-If you are having trouble installing PageBuilder, please verify that the `mageID` account you provided for the Early Access Program (EAP) belongs to an active Magento partner account.
+If you are having trouble installing PageBuilder, please verify that the `MAGEID` account you provided for the Early Access Program (EAP) belongs to an active Magento partner account.

 **Note:**
 *Your company may have multiple Magento accounts, and only one or two may be active.*